tylerthibault/FlaskUp-Student/Section1/lesson3.md

 ## What You’ll Learn

+- **Function**
+  - What is a function
+  - How to call a function
+  - What is a parameter
+  - What is an argument
+  - How to have a default parameter
+  - How to have a named argument

 - **Importing Modules**
   - What modules are and why they matter
   - Using Python’s built-in modules (`math`, `random`, etc.)